marciofrayze/segunda.tech-elmstatic/_pages/about.md

 ### JavaScript
-Main language I use to develop frontends together with with *Vue.js*, *hypperapp* and *react*.
+Main language I use to develop frontends together with with *Vue.js*, *hyperapp* and *react*.

 ### Flutter / Kotlin / Swift
 I had the opportunity to participate in the development of some mobile applications using various technologies, the main one being the *framework* [Flutter](https://flutter.dev).

+### Clojure
+I am studying this language and I am in the process of creating the course [Clojure: Introduction to Functional Programming](https://segunda.tech/clojure).

 ### Ruby
 In the past I have used this language a lot and even created [a *web framework*](https://github.com/marciofrayze/rackstep) with it.

 ### Elm
 Although I have not used it in any major project, I am a fan of this language and its community.

+### Haskell
+I'm new to this language, but I admire the ideas and conceptions behind it.
+Studying it has helped me better understand the functional paradigm and have helped me become a better programmer in general.

 ### Docker / Kubernetes
 I work with DevOps practices, which requires a certain knowledge in this technologies, but